crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

   tries to compare-and-swap (CAS) `top` from `y` to `y+1` at `'L213`.
 Regardless of whether the CAS succeeds, `O_i` reads or writes a value of `top >= x`.

-  It is worth nothing that it is necessary for the CAS at `'L213` to be strong for this lemma to hold.
+  It is worth nothing that for this lemma to hold, it is necessary for the CAS at `'L213` to be strong, i.e. it the CAS does not spuriously fail.

 - > (IRREGULAR-STEAL): Suppose `O_i` is `pop()` taking the irregular path, and `S` is `steal()` that reads from `bottom` a value written by `O_i` and returns a value.
 Let `x` be the value `O_i` read